anoma/anoma-blog/apriori/slow-games.md

     - discretization error - simplifications made in modeling continuous processes or states as discrete ones, which can introduce prediction.
   - Agent regret depends on the complexity of the utility functions.

-This is particularly relevant for slow games, where the regulator's limited information is a key challenge.
-A prior-free mechanism could help address issues like:
-- Uncertainty about the operator's actions or strategies
-- Changes in the environment or participant behavior over time
-- The need for more robust and adaptive regulatory approaches Recent research (Camara et al., 2020) provides theoretical bounds on how well such mechanisms can perform.
-These bounds consider factors like:
-	- The value that operators might extract from the system
-	- The costs of making the mechanism robust to different scenarios
-	- Errors in predicting future states or behaviors

 ## Acknowledgements

 From the paper: